Dronetech/Tiny_LSM303/README.md

 ### TinySerialData

-Sends raw and filtered accelerometer data to serial port in csv format
+Sends raw and filtered accelerometer data to serial port in csv format.

     Wiring
     Attiny85